Your Guide to Launching an RV Rental Business

 Step 5.
 Remember, this is a business

-As a business, you’ll get to write off many of the expenses that come with owning an RV; storage, repairs, maintenance, insurance, etc., but you’ll be required to report income, track expenses, pay taxes, etc.
+Also, as a business, you’ll want to write off many of the expenses that come with owning an RV; storage, repairs, maintenance, insurance, depreciation, etc., but you’ll be required to report income, track expenses, pay taxes, etc. More information here on how that works.

 It’s not hard and the IRS does allow certain deductions that you’ll want to take advantage of.
 So you’ll want to set up your business as a business.
 Consult your legal and tax professionals to be sure you’re getting the most out of your new venture!